MolClustPy/MolClustPy.github.io/index.md

 Nephrin(pY1) + Nck(Sh2) <-> Nephrin(pY1!1).Nck(Sh2!1)		kon_12, koff_12
 ```

 Finally, the essential part of model specification is the observables - the pattern that specify properties of molecular complexes we'd like to track.
-Below are three observables - free Nephrin (no site is bound), fully bound Nephrin (all sites are bound), and a comples of Nick and NWasp with undefined connectivity.
+Below are three observables - free Nephrin (no site is bound), fully bound Nephrin (all sites are bound), and a complex of Nck and NWasp with undefined connectivity.
 Underneath are the same observables written in BNGL notations.

 <table>
   <tr>